 VFFC is developing an agricultural center to create opportunities and economic viability to mentor and sustain emerging agricultural-based businesses, resulting in building a local food system around sustainable farming practices.
 VFFC’s agricultural center will create opportunities for farm production and marketing expansion by providing the storage, aggregation, and efficiencies to tap larger markets.
 VFFC’s agricultural center’s storage infrastructure will also address the Rutland Region’s food security challenges.
 A shared-use commercial kitchen will serve as a regulatory umbrella for value added agricultural businesses with workforce development capacity to address economic security and societal needs.
 VFFC’s vision includes a Community Kitchen Institute – a training program for unemployed and underemployed Vermonters who are interested in food-related careers - as well as, educational agricultural seminars and workshops, which provide information and demonstrate agricultural techniques.
 VFFC is exploring the development of an export agricultural market to Manhattan and Boston.
 VFFC’s agricultural center’s Farmers Hall, with a Community Learning Kitchen, and second floor Educational Classroom and balcony, not only serves as home to the Winter Farmers Market, but also serves as an event center year ‘round.

 VFFC’s Health Care Share (HCS), in its fourth year, is changing its name to Farmacy Project a program of the VFFC.
 The Farmacy Project is increasing access and consumption of healthy foods for at-risk health families in Rutland County.
-The HCS is an innovative collaboration working at the intersection of agriculture, public health, and economic development.
-The HCS partners with economically challenged new and emerging local farms, primary health care providers, and educators.
-VFFC HCS offers an actionable preventative health initiative while involving local underserved youth through summer employment opportunities engaging community volunteers, farmers, and HCS Members as part of the regional food network.
+The Farmacy Project is an innovative collaboration working at the intersection of agriculture, public health, and economic development.
+VFFC partners with economically challenged new and emerging local farms, primary health care providers, and educators.
+VFFC's Farmacy Project offers an actionable preventative health initiative while involving local underserved youth through summer employment opportunities engaging community volunteers, farmers, and Members as part of the regional food network.